-- b.
-Continuity of open space within the development project and with adjacent developments or with the McDowell Sonoran Preserve. - c.
-Continuity of "on-lot" open spaces on adjoining lots. - d.
-Preservation of the most significant features and vegetation, including rock outcroppings, and significant concentrations of native vegetation in relation to the surrounding development project. - e.
-Distribution throughout the developed area and avoidance of concentration in one (1) location. - f.
-Location in areas where a buffer is desirable along the property boundary, or where it is contiguous with NAOS on adjacent property, including property within the McDowell Sonoran Preserve. - g.
-Location in areas visible from streets or common areas. - h.
-The City has prepared high priority NAOS location maps to provide guidance on the location of NAOS.
-Each site plan submitted shall demonstrate how the applicant will consider the best means to achieve the delineations of NAOS areas as depicted on these maps in order to meet City policies. - 4.
-NAOS distribution within master planned developments.
-Where a master plan developer elects to provide NAOS in excess of the minimum NAOS requirement for specific development sites, such excess NAOS may be credited against NAOS requirements for other development sites on the master plan, provided that the NAOS credits are documented on an open space master plan which identifies excess NAOS by development site and allocates such excess to specific development sites elsewhere on the property.
-The master plan developer must authorize the allocation in writing.
+- 3. NAOS location.
+The location of NAOS on a site plan or preliminary plat shall be based on the following: - a.
+Continuity of open space within the development project and with adjacent developments or with the McDowell Sonoran Preserve. - b.
+Continuity of "on-lot" open spaces on adjoining lots. - c.
+Preservation of the most significant features and vegetation, including rock outcroppings, natural watercourses, and significant concentrations of native vegetation in relation to the surrounding development project. - d.
+Distribution throughout the developed area and avoidance of concentration in one (1) location. - e.
+Location in areas where a buffer is desirable along the property boundary, or where it is contiguous with NAOS on adjacent property, including property within the McDowell Sonoran Preserve. - f.
+Location in areas visible from streets or common areas.

+f.
+The need for visibility of NAOS from streets or common areas.